rulewis/journey-optimizer.en/help/using/reports/query-examples.md

 ## Message/Action Errors

+### List of each error encountered in journeys

-**List of each error encountered in journeys while executing a message/action error that occurred during a journey execution**
+This query allows you to list each error encountered in journeys while executing a message/action.

 _Data Lake query_